COVID-19 Resources and Information

 Restaurants and Bars

-If Regions 8 and 10 in Elgin in Phase 4 of the Restore Illinois plan, restaurants and bars can return to full capacity.
+With Regions 8 and 10 in Elgin in Phase 4 of the Restore Illinois plan, restaurants and bars can return to full capacity.
 Restaurants and bars may continue offering curbside take-out and delivery sales of alcohol, operate City-approved temporary outdoor seating areas and continue the temporary sales and delivery of "to go" mixed drinks/cocktails.

 Those interested in creating an outdoor seating area should view the Quick Guide and FAQs at cityofelgin.org/outdoorseating to determine what is necessary for their business to create a space while complying with state guidelines and providing the City with necessary documents.